pulzze/autoflow-documentation/docs/ids/action-file-list/tooltip.md

-List all the components in the path
+Lists all the files and folders in the path on the file system